10 Must-Have Family Board Games

 2-5 Players, Ages 8+, 60 Minutes, Around $25

-Pandemic board gamesPandemic is a great cooperative board game.
+Pandemic board gamesPandemic is a great cooperative family board game.
 When you’re not really in the head-to-head competitive mode, it’s good to have a board game where you can all work together to defeat the game.
 In Pandemic diseases are breaking out around the world and your team of experts need to work together to clean up the mess and find cures for the diseases.
-And Forbidden Island has been described as Pandemic-Lite.
-In Forbidden Island your team of experts is searching for treasure on a sinking island.
-It has a variable board set up so the game offers a new challenge every time.
-And you can also increase the difficulty level if you’re feeling particularly daring.
+Because of its popularity, they’ve published many additional version of the game too.
+Find the one that best suites your interest (or get them all).

 8. Sequence – Team play